jp1884/techvolution-vegas-baby/xx_Techvolution I - A New Philosophy - old/8 - The Extras.md

 This is good news.
 Because our new technology can be simpler.
 It only needs to augment our natural senses.
 We need to track what we eat and do, and regularly test our bodies.
 We need to use technology to proactively assess own biological tools.
 This way we can analyze which choices improve, or hurt, our health.
 Thus, we can buy more days, know our futures, and finally enjoy our stories.

-What will happen when we invent this miraculous tool?
+What will happen when we invent this miraculous technology?
 Let's look at history.
 What happened when we invented the modern glass mirror?
 Imagine what it was like seeing your physical self for the first time.
 No more guessing, no one else's opinion, no more using a polished piece of metal; only the truth.
 The modern mirror is a very advanced technology.
 It was made in the 14th century but not perfected and mass produced until the 19th century.
 Today, mirrors show us a reality we all take for granted.
 A mirror empowers you to see your face, your technique, your youth, your wounds, your smile.
 Now we are inventing a new mirror.
 A new technology that similarly shows us the truth in real time.
 And what will happen when we see our psychological selves as if looking at a mirror?

 We get a more accurate reality.
 Don't say it's impossible.
 The infinite Universe dazzles us (whenever we look) to know impossible is nothing.
-And today we looked and invented a small little idea, we're only waiting on the technology to make an "anti-aging" tool to make it real.
+And today we looked and invented a small little idea, we're only waiting on the technology to make it real.
 We will invent it, and mass produce it too.
 Because life wont let us throw away the prosperity that grants us unfettered choices.
 So we must adapt ourselves to it.
-Thus, human decision making and taste will get augmented by a new tool.
+Thus, human decision making and taste will get augmented by a human made technology.
 We will solve our poor health with a new psychological mirror.

 In fact, we already are.
 Fitbits, smartwatches, and genetic testing, are just the beginning.
 We're on the path to showing ourselves the consequences of our actions in real time.
 So, our new technology isn't even new, it's been in development for decades.
-Life is a trickster, it's made modern tools by making it a toy so that we wouldn't realize how that toy will change who we are by showing us the consequences of our self-indulgence.
+Life is a trickster, it's made modern technology by making it a toy so that we wouldn't realize how that toy will change who we are by showing us the consequences of our self-indulgence.
 Even if we didn't realize it, we'll soon see our psychological selves in a new mirror.
 No more polished pieces of metal, opinions, or guesses.
 Soon we'll see the truth.

 The truth is we'll probably never know our deathday.
 But we'll get close.
 We'll see which choices give us vitality.
 The vitality to live a great story.
 Because knowing how many steps you took yesterday, tells you how many steps you could take today.
 And knowing how many total steps you've taken, roughly tells you how many days you have left to take them.
 Technology will show us, and everyone around us, our vitality.
 Our biological sense will get augmented.
 And after that, we'll be empowered to live like we're dying.
 We'll have the best of both worlds.
 We'll have a prosperous economy and the ability make good choices inside it.
 Because the truth of a mirror is too clear to ignore.

 Hopefully.
-Beause the question isn't are we inventing new tools.
-We always are.
+Beause the question isn't are we inventing new technology.
+It's on it's way.
 The question is asking what we'll do when it gets here.
 Will we embrace it or reject it?
 Will we empower ourselves with a better reality, or stay weak inside a lie?

-Questioning "individuality" to eat whatever you want, burn as much carbon as you want, buy whatever you want, is the ruling philosophy that new tools will question, and techvolution must help ourselvse to erase.

-Let's look at the past for a glimpse into our future.
-When the first mirror showed a new world, and questioned the ruling philosophy.That is the question every extra is being asked now.
+That is the question every extra is being asked now.
 Denial, delays adaptions, and builds us to a revolution.
 And acceptance of technology is adaptation, and is techvolution.

-## How It Happened Before
+## Stuttering ~~Helped~~ Helps Me Know My Thing

+My first language was gibberish.
+No joke.
+Until grade 3 nobody had much idea what the heck I was talking about.
+Most people's speech dysfluency (saying "ah", "eh", "umm") is about 5% of their words.
+Mine was probably 80%.
+Come grade 3 my teacher and the school's special education teacher told my parents I needed an assessment to find out what was wrong.

+I still remember that intelligence test.
+All sorts of questions and assessments.
+I was asked to tell a story from a picture, do lots of match questions, and I worked on the equations with imaginary numbers on my knee for some reason.
+Among some pluses and minuses, speech therapy was recommended (and thankfully) paid for by the school board.
+So I was a nine year old, being told by a psychologist, I had a problem with my genetics, and I needed therapy, grueling therapy at times, to fix my genetic problem.

+Speech Therapy helped a lot.
+Specialists using techniques and tools to help me overcome my problem.
+My dysfluency was at about 80%.
+Still very noticeable at times, and still hard to live with, but way better.

+Now, imagine people prone to depression, eating disorders, or addictive behavior.
+Today these people only meet their specialist after suffering years of depression, being way over or under weight, or with needle marks in the arms.
+They suffer because they don't know themselves.
+And everyone's got a thing to work on, be it arrogance, self-pity, shyness, or whatever.

+Yet, whatever we have, is hidden by our own ruling philosophy of liberal free-market economics.
+Extra's are meant to be consumers, to build an economy.
+At first extras worked a lot, bought a little, and improved their lives with every new sweater, or home heater.
+Yet now, with the technology of tomorrow like Netflix, being reisted by the technology of yesterday like Blockbuster, extras are still told to consume.
+Our problems are indulged with massive material wealth, but ignored by the ProCons.

+My gift was having a problem easily detectable by our biology.
+Yet most people have something that's not.
+The technological mirror we are making with FitBits, smart watches, big data, and so much more, will start revealing our many unseen problems to us.
+And it's _exactly_ like how the mirrors inside the telescope showed the Universe to Galileo and the ruling nobility.
+Our telescope will reveal truths our ruling philosophy doesn't want us to realize.
+It will let us make many more Netflixes, the ruling nobility Darth Blockbuster don't want to see.

+Yet you are not the ruling noble.
+You are an extra.
+You can choose between technologies.
+Which means you can choose between ruling philosophies.
+Will liberal free-market economics be the last ruling philosophy we'll ever need.
+Probably not.
+So when is its conclusion.

+It's whenever you the extra choose to pickup, and hold new technology, and use it to change the grandstory.
+You can do that, because techvolution lets you see our world in new detail, where inside we live to invent and distribute new technology to help life prosper.
+The question is, will you realize the need to look into the mirror and see the new and better truth.
+Everything the ProCons will argue back at is rational.
+The key is to instead follow the rationality of irrationality.

+mention stanford, or marshmellow tests as mirrors?

+## The Rationality of Irrationality

-The Sun used to revolve around the Earth.
+The Sun used to rotate the Earth.
 Every birthday party was a celebration the Sun revolved around you.
 The Earth was stationary, and the stars, galaxies, and Universe that surround our little solar system was basically a lightshow.
 That's all we could see with our eyes.

 Ancent Greek astronomer and mathematician Aristarchus of Samos (310-230 BC) said otherwise.
 Among his achivements he correctly figured out the relative sizes of the Moon, Sun, and Earth.
 Every year a well in Egypt had no shadow.
 He reasoned the Sun is directly above it.
 On the same day he measured the shadow the great Tower of Alexandria.
 He measured the distances and heights of everything, used the pythgorean theorem, and voila, the Sun is 80 times the size of Earth, and the Moon is one forth.
 Aristarchus thereafter said why would the Sun move if it's so much bigger.